Composite vs. Asphalt Shingles: Which Roof Makes Sense for Your Missouri Home?

 Freeze-Thaw Cycling

-Central Missouri sees 50-plus days per year below freezing, often followed by rapid warming.
-This freeze-thaw cycling causes asphalt shingles to expand and contract, which can crack granules and accelerate aging.
-Composite shingles are engineered to flex without cracking, giving them a significant advantage in our climate.
+Central Missouri logs 50+ days per year below freezing, often followed by rapid warming.
+That cycling causes asphalt shingles to expand and contract, which can crack granules loose and speed up aging.
+Composite shingles are engineered to flex without cracking, which gives them a real edge in our climate.

-Mid-Missouri summers bring sustained temperatures in the 90s with high UV exposure.
-Both materials handle heat adequately, but composite shingles tend to maintain their color longer because they use through-body coloring rather than surface granules that can wear away over time.
+Both materials handle summer heat well enough, but composite shingles tend to hold their color longer because the color runs through the entire material rather than sitting on surface granules that wear away.

-Let us put real numbers on this.
-For a typical 25-square roof (about 2,500 square feet of roof area) on a Columbia-area home:
+For a standard 25-square roof (roughly 2,500 square feet of roof area) on a Columbia-area home:

 | Cost Category | Architectural Asphalt | Composite |